gnuradio/hugo-website/content/blog/2023-12-12-Update-on-the-last-three-months-in-GR/index.md

 VOLK - For Those Who Want to Math Faster
 ----------------------------------------

 Much progress was made in GNU Radio, but also in one of the GNU Radio ecosystem projects: VOLK.
-[VOLK](https://libvolk.org), the Vector-Optimized Library of Kernels, might not be widely known, but it's a very handy collection of hand-optimized SIMD code for common numerical vector operations; comes with microbenchmarking, test-suit, automatic dispatching to the optimal implementation.
-It was spun off years ago to bundle the machine-specific vector operations that where strewn across GNU Radio's code base.
+[VOLK](https://libvolk.org), the Vector-Optimized Library of Kernels, might not be widely known, but it's a very handy collection of hand-optimized SIMD code for common numerical vector operations; comes with microbenchmarking, test suite, automatic dispatching to the optimal implementation.
+It was spun off years ago to bundle the machine-specific vector operations that were strewn across GNU Radio's code base.

 VOLK 3 saw the switch from GPLv3 to LGPLv3.
 Now we have a version 3.1.0, and I personally think that this is a release that's going to be surprisingly useful for a lot of people – whether you use the library as dynamically linked as is, or whether you include the headers you need directly in your platform-specific code.